 What Is the Difference Between Fut and Fue Hair Transplants?

-Although there are various hair transplant techniques that exist, the two main types of hair transplant performed today are Follicular Unit Extraction (FUE) and Follicular Unit Transplantation (FUT).
-These techniques have evolved in the last few years and there are core differences between the two methods.
+Although there are various hair transplant techniques that exist, the two most common types of hair transplant performed today are Follicular Unit Extraction (FUE) and Follicular Unit Transplantation (FUT).
+Both techniques have been developed over decades of research and procedures, and there are some important distinctions between the two approaches.

 Summary